Martchus/qtforkawesome/README.md

 The library depends on the following Qt modules (version 5.6 or higher):
 `core`, `gui`

+The additional library for Qt Quick integration (currently only providing a `QQuickImageProvider`) depends on the following further Qt modules: `quick`

 At build time `qtutilities` and `c++utilities` are required.
 This library is built in the same way as these libraries so checkout the `c++utilities` repository for detailed instructions.